toddcf/toddcf-author/README.md

 - Have one page for all novels.
 Each section:
   - Is 100vh.
+  - Contains the following links:
+    - Buy on Amazon.
+    - Bonus Content.
-  - Contains a link to the music page for that novel.
+    - The music page for that novel.
 - Cover artwork slides in from the left.
 Synopsis on the right.
 - Shaded cover art (no text) as fixed background.
 - Make mobile responsive.

 ### Short Stories

-- Have one page for all short stories.
-Each section:
-  - Is 100vh tall.
-  - Contains a link to the music page for that short story.
+- Same structure as NOVELS.HTML.
 - Make mobile responsive.

 ### All